pieter2501/NetworkNarcotic/README.md

 > **gateway:** <**false** (default) | **true**>

     Influences whether or not a router cluster is hooked to the escape network.
+Only router with ID = 1 acts as a gateway.

 > **ipclass:** <**A** (default) | **B** | **C**>